Physiology opens doors to many careers in science and healthcare, with employers such as the NHS or the armed forces

 • pharmaceutical and biotechnology companies

-• the National Health Service (NHS) - specialist areas include cardiac sciences, audiology, neurophysiology, critical care science, respiratory physiology, sleep physiology and gastrointestinal (GI) physiology
+• the NHS - specialist areas include cardiac sciences, audiology, neurophysiology, critical care science, respiratory physiology, sleep physiology and gastrointestinal (GI) physiology

 • private sector hospitals, medical centres and healthcare organisations.

-The armed forces also employ clinical physiologists.
-Further employment opportunities can be found with scientific publishers, educational settings such as secondary schools or colleges - as a science teacher, and with scientific sales and marketing companies.
+Further employment opportunities can be found with scientific and medical publishers, educational settings such as secondary schools or colleges - as a science teacher, and with scientific sales and marketing companies.

 Non-scientific employers include: